ethereum/ethereum-org/views/content/greeter.md

 #### Solc on your machine
 =======

+Now you have the compiler installed, you need to compile the contract to acquire the compiled code and Application Binary Interface.

 If you installed the compiler on your machine, you need to compile the contract to acquire the compiled code and Application Binary Interface.